Writers, Artists, Musicians Residencies

 Oliver House can house two people, providing a private room and bath for each.
 If you prefer, you can reserve the entire cabin, again at an affordable rate.

-Welty and Bishops cabins can accommodate 1 person each.
+Welty and Bishop cabins can accommodate 1 person each.

 Visual Artists are welcome to apply and can use Woolf Pavilion to work out of the elements.
 Musicians are advised to reserve all cabins.